GuillemFo/irc/zInfo/Useful info.md

 nc -C ip port to send and test \r\n

 PROTECT control 4 inside NC !!
+Signals!! like minishell (should be the same as control \)

 Hexchat seems a better idea to work than irssi 01/04/25 9.09am